Words from Tsuyoshi Wada that resonated with me, a rugby player and The Hawks fan. [Interview with Koji Shimokawa, Tokyo Suntory Sungoliath player]

 "I want to win the opening game this year and gain confidence."

---You participated in the Pacific Nations Cup 2025 in August and September this year, and the European tour in October and November.
-How did your experience at international tournaments change you?
+—You participated in the Pacific Nations Cup 2025 held in August and September this year, and the European tour in October and November.
+How have your experiences in international competitions changed you?

-The Sungoliath have three spirits: "PRIDE," "RESPECT," and "NEVER GIVE UP," and we continue to work based on these both on and off ground.
-We have been preparing to surpass our opponents not only in terms of technique but also in terms of mindset.
-Last year, we had a stretch of winless season even before the start of the season, but this year we want to win the opening game and gain confidence.
+Suntory Sungoliath has three core values: "PRIDE," "RESPECT," and "NEVER GIVE UP," and we continue to work based on these values both on and off ground.
+We have prepared to surpass our opponents not only technically but also mentally.
+Last year, we went through a period of not being able to win even before the season started, but this year we are determined to win the opening game and gain confidence.

 --This year's Sungoliath team captain is Sam Cane, who has experience as captain of the New Zealand national team and has 104 caps for the All Blacks.
 There's also a lot of buzz surrounding the return of Tevita Tatafu from France's Top 14.
 How have you been influenced by these experienced players?